KRYSTEXXA is a prescription medicine used in adults to help reduce the signs and symptoms of gout that are not controlled by other treatments.

-What is the most important information I should know about KRYSTEXXA?
+What is the most important information I should know about KRYSTEXXA (pegloticase)?

-Serious allergic reactions may happen in some people who receive KRYSTEXXA.
+Serious allergic reactions may happen in some patients who receive KRYSTEXXA.
 These allergic reactions can be life threatening and usually happen within 2 hours of the infusion.

 KRYSTEXXA should be given to you by a doctor or nurse in a healthcare setting where serious allergic reactions can be treated.
 Your doctor or nurse should watch you for any signs of a serious allergic reaction during and after your treatment with KRYSTEXXA.